 - A large sink.
 If your mud room is independent to your laundry room, a large sink can come in very handy, particularly if you have pets that are muddy after their walk.

 - Pull out drawers.
-As we know from contemporary kitchen design, drawers can be considerably more useful for storage than cupboards as you can see at a glance everything that it contains and you use all of the space rather than the first 10 centimetres of a cupboard.
+As we know from contemporary kitchen design, drawers can be considerably more useful for storage than cupboards.
+You can see at a glance everything that it contains and you use all of the space rather than the first 10 centimetres of a cupboard.
 Pull out drawers are very useful for storing shoes.
 If you have drawers the length of one wall – possibly underneath a bench seat, you can allocate one drawer or a section to each member of the family.

 - An entrance mat.
 Don't let the mud and dirt get too far into the room.
 A good quality sturdy mat at the entrance door is my final inclusion.